Preparing for a project review meeting with the boss

 Primarily, a project review is about understanding and improving performance and processes to make future projects successful.

-It’s about learning where improvements can be made, money saved, efforts streamlined, and better approaches taken to make sure that the next project is at least as successful if not more so.
+It’s about learning where improvements can be made to make sure that the next project is that successful.

 Your project manager may want to deep dive into your own performance, might want to look at where you excelled or struggled or perhaps, they’ll want your input on how the project went.
 Likely, they’ll probably dip into all of this and much more.